Research

-Telert is a lightweight utility that sends notifications when your terminal commands or Python code completes.
-It supports multiple notification channels:
+Telert is a lightweight utility for multi-channel notifications for alerting when terminal commands or Python code completes.
+It also extends this notification capability to easily monitor processes, log files, and HTTP endpoints uptime.
+The tool supports multiple notification channels:

-Perfect for long-running tasks, remote servers, CI pipelines, or monitoring critical code.
+Perfect for long-running tasks, remote servers, CI pipelines, monitoring critical code, processes, logs, and network services.

 Use it as a CLI tool, Python library, or a notification API.
 Telert is available: